Juanmartin19l/medicine-calendar/README.md

 1. **Add Medications**: Use the form to add your medications.
 2. **View Schedule**: Your medications will be displayed in a responsive grid layout.
-3. **Export to Calendar**: Click the "Export to Calendar" button to download an `.ics` file and sync it with your preferred calendar app.
+3. **Export to Calendar**:
+   - Use "Subscribe to Calendar" to add events directly to your calendar application.
+   - Use "Download Calendar" to get an `.ics` file that you can import manually.

 ---